NikKowPHP/social-brain/a.md

 This week, your mission is to analyze one recent situation where you either set a boundary successfully, or failed to set one you wished you had.
 This is pure data collection.

 1.  **The Situation:** Briefly describe the request that required a boundary.
 2.  **The Action:** What did you do?
-Did you use the "Validate, State, Offer" protocol?
+Did you use the "Validate, State, Offer" script?
 Did you agree to something you later regretted?
 3.  **The SCARF Analysis:** Analyze the outcome from a SCARF perspective.
 How did your action affect your own SCARF gauges?
 How did it affect the other person's?
 4.  **The Vulnerability Hangover:** Did you experience any second-guessing or regret after the fact?
 What did that feel like?
 The goal is to normalize this feeling as part of the process.
 5.  **Path to Adaptive:** How does practicing setting boundaries help you strengthen your least-dominant brain profile?